-Hansel Henson is a leading London Intellectual Property and Media law firm.
+Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 Within the area of Intellectual Property we have particular expertise in dealing with branding, copyright, trade mark and domain name disputes.
 Our clients are varied, ranging from major global brands to fast growing start-up businesses.